An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Background and Related Work

 \subsection{AI-Generated Content Transformations}

-By definition, content transformations transform static content into multiple representations to help facilitate learning, such as transforming text-based content into something that is audio- and/or visual-based \cite{AINSWORTH1999}.
-In contemporary educational contexts, there is a notable rise in the adoption of content transformation capabilities, which are emerging as a key complement to more traditional pedagogical tools like assessment and feedback.
+By definition, content transformations transform static content into multiple representations to help facilitate learning, such as transforming text-based content into something that is audio- and/or visual-based \citep{AINSWORTH1999}.
+Content transformations are an integrated process that isn't just changing the modality (i.e., text to audio), but also the structural reorganization of information that bridges the gap between raw information and a learner's cognitive architecture \citep {shulman1987knowledge, Koedinger2015}.
+In contemporary educational technology and HCI research, there is a notable rise in the adoption of generative content transformation capabilities; these extend beyond simple modality shifts to include the structural transmutation of static information into interactive assessment tools and adaptive feedback mechanisms \citep{brusilovsky2001adaptive, mitrovic2012fifteen}.
 This trend reflects a broader shift towards dynamic, personalized learning resources that can be adapted to various student needs and learning preferences.
-The benefits of content transformations are guided by principles from Mayer’s cognitive theory of multimedia learning, which states that people learn more deeply when information is received in multiple modalities as opposed to reading or hearing words alone \cite{mayer2002, mayer1998cognitive}.
-For example, a study showed that children who listened to stories while also viewing relevant pictures recalled more information than those who only heard stories \cite{levin1980children}.
-This study (and others, e.g., \cite{Villegas2024}) suggests that integrating materials across different modalities, such as audio paired with images or videos, can be particularly beneficial for student engagement and learning.
+The benefits of content transformations are guided by principles from Mayer’s cognitive theory of multimedia learning, which states that people learn more deeply when information is received in multiple modalities as opposed to reading or hearing words alone \citep{mayer2002, mayer1998cognitive}.
+For example, a study showed that children who listened to stories while also viewing relevant pictures recalled more information than those who only heard stories \citep{levin1980children}.
+This study (and others, e.g., \citep{Villegas2024}) suggests that integrating materials across different modalities, such as audio paired with images or videos, can be particularly beneficial for student engagement and learning.

 Generative AI capabilities, by their nature, create content transformations (text-to-text, text-to-audio, text-to-image, and text-to-video).
-By providing multiple modes of interaction and engagement with content, generative AI tools are well positioned to support self-directed learning, including theories that advocate for learners to play a central role in their own learning journeys \cite{Deci2000, Zimmerman2009, zimmerman2000}.
-This could include metacognitive strategies that allow for setting individual learning goals, choosing appropriate strategies to achieve these goals, and monitoring one’s individual learning process and outcomes for adjustment and improvements \cite{Panadero2017}.
+By providing multiple modes of interaction and engagement with content, generative AI tools are well positioned to support self-directed learning, including theories that advocate for learners to play a central role in their own learning journeys, which has been shown to have positive impacts on learning outcomes \citep{Deci2000, Zimmerman2009, zimmerman2000}.
+For example, this could include metacognitive strategies that allow for setting individual learning goals, choosing appropriate strategies to achieve these goals, and monitoring one’s individual learning process and outcomes for adjustment and improvements \citep{Panadero2017}.